.jpg)

 Residential Clean Energy Property Credit

-The residential clean energy property credit is a 30 % credit for certain qualified expenditures made by a taxpayer for residential energy efficient property.
-The IRA extended the residential clean energy property credit through 2034, modified the applicable credit percentage rates, and added battery storage technology as an eligible expenditure.
-The 30% credit applies for property placed in service after December 31, 2021, and
+The residential clean energy property credit is a 30% credit for certain qualified expenditures made by a taxpayer for residential energy efficient property.

 New Clean Vehicle Credit